meshcloud/meshcloud-docs/docs/meshstack.osb-dashboard.md

 ---
 id: meshstack.osb-dashboard
-title: Dashboard
+title: Implementing a Dashboard
 ---

 Service Brokers can offer dashboards for their service instances.
 Users can use the dashboard to interact with the service, e.g. for monitoring and service configuration.
-Since only the Marketplace knows which users may have access to a specific service instance, Service Broker Dashboards must integrate with the Marketplace’s SSO provider (meshIdB).
+This tutorial explains how to implement a dashboard for the meshMarketplace.

 ## Overview of the SSO Flow

+Since only the Marketplace knows which users may have access to a specific service instance, Service Broker Dashboards must integrate with the Marketplace’s SSO provider (meshIdB).
 This section describes the OAuth code flow, that must be used by the Service Broker to provide a Dashboard integrated with meshStack Single-Sign-On (SSO).

 ### 1. Create restricted client in meshIdB for Service Broker